FinnArundel/codewordsRMIT/week_08/README.md

   THEN colour red

 DISPLAY words randomly on canvas (X,Y and Z)
+IF overlap between words
+  THEN retry word position
 PLAY sound when each word is displayed
 CONNECT words with line in sentence order

-ROTATE around Y axis slowly
+ROTATE around Y axis

 WHEN mouse is dragged rotate around Y axis according to mouseX